startxfr/ansible-clients/roles/ocp/README.md

 # STARTX Client - OKD

-The purpose of this role is to install the oc and/or kubectl client from the Enterprise RedHat mirror.
+The purpose of this role is to install the oc, kubectl and/or openshift-install client from the Enterprise RedHat mirror.
 This role is part of the [STARTX client ansible collection](https://galaxy.ansible.com/startxfr/client).

 ## Requirements